The Europaeum is looking for a new Administrator

 How to apply

-The closing date for applications is 21 January 2022 (5pm UK time).
-All applications should be submitted by email to firstname.lastname@example.org
+We are accepting applications on a rolling basis until the role is filled.
+All applications should be submitted by email to email@example.com.

 Applicants should submit the following in support of their application: